Title: Section 58-2.15 - Collection of blood components by apheresis

 58-2.15 Collection of blood components by apheresis.

-(b) Informed consent.
-The consent of a prospective donor shall be obtained in writing after a licensed physician, physician assistant, nurse practitioner or a registered nurse, explains the hazards of the procedure in such a manner that the donor is offered an opportunity to refuse consent.
+(c) Informed consent.
+The consent of a prospective donor shall be obtained in writing after a licensed physician, physician assistant, nurse practitioner or a registered nurse, explains the hazards of the procedure and the donor is offered an opportunity to refuse consent.
 The donor shall be informed of the risks of apheresis and the risks of any sedimenting agents or medications to be used.
 The blood bank director or responsible physician shall approve information provided to the donor regarding risks or hazards of the procedure and such approval may not be delegated.

 (d) Qualifications and care of the donor.
 (1) Only those persons may be accepted as blood donors for apheresis who are in good health as indicated by the qualifications of a whole blood donor specified in section 58-2.2 of this Subpart, with the following exceptions:

-(i) Ingestion of aspirin-containing medications within three days of donation shall preclude donation of platelets.
+(i) Ingestion of aspirin-containing medications within two days of donation shall preclude donation of platelets.

 (ii) Cytapheresis of donors who do not meet the requirements of this subsection shall be performed only if the harvested cells are expected to be of particular value to an intended recipient, and only if the supervising physician has confirmed in writing the particular value of these cells and has certified that the donor's health permits cytapheresis.

 (iii) Medications or sedimenting agents to facilitate cytapheresis shall not be used in donors whose medical history suggests that these may exacerbate previous or intercurrent disease.
 Guidelines for use of such agents shall be established by the medical director.